rshcs/software_spi/README.md

 ### software_spi

--This library used to interface Attiny microcontroller with nRF24l01
+- This library used to interface Attiny microcontroller with nRF24l01